 Manually corrects distorted images resulting from an angled projection.

-Page Up and Down (Refer to "Remote paging operations" on page 26 for more information.)
+7. PAGE UP and DOWN (See "Remote paging operations" on page 29 for details.)

 You can operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint) by pressing these buttons.